Directory | Articles | Author

-This folder has materials of special interest to Messianic believers and disciples that is, for Jewish and non-Jewish followers of Yeshua haMashiach.
+This page lists materials of special interest to Messianic believers and disciples that is, for Jewish and non-Jewish followers of Yeshua haMashiach.

-When Jonathan's father, Saul, was trying to kill David, Jonathan went to David and "encouraged him in God" [yechazzeq et yado bElohim] literally, he strengthened his hand (1 Sam 23:16).
+When Jonathan's father, Saul, was trying to kill David, Jonathan went to David and "encouraged him in God" [yechazzeq et yado beElohim] — literally, "he strengthened his hand" (1 Sam 23:16).
 It helped greatly.
-Later on "David strengthened himself in the LORD his God" [yitchazzeq bAdonai elohayv] (1 Sam 30:6).
+Later on "David strengthened himself in the LORD his God" [yitchazzeq baAdonai elohayv] (1 Sam 30:6).

 Strength, when received, can and needs to be given to others.

 As Was Their Custom: The Jewish Disciples in Scripture